A Dramatic College Football Season

 Week 1: Meet your newest mas”cat,” Pudge

 The start of the season saw some fantastic stories surround Bowling Green football.
-To kick off, The Falcons made a home run hire and hiring Heisman trophy winner Eddie George as the new head coach.
+To kick off, The Falcons made a home run hire in hiring Heisman trophy winner Eddie George as the new head coach.
 However, there was a new mascot with plans to take over the Falcon world.

 Bowling Green’s long snapper, George Carlson, brought in a persian cat, Pudge, to the locker room during fall camp.
 One viral tiktok later, Pudge became a viral sensation, where he was proudly hoisted in the air during the season-opening win against Lafayette.
 Later in the week, Penn State kicked the door down to start the season after a 46-11 stomp against Nevada.

-Nevada visits Penn State
+Nevada v Penn State

 Week 2: The Nittany Lions Survive a Panther Scare